 This website also highlights which countries have ratified the United Nations International Covenant on Civil and Political Rights (ICCPR) and its Optional Protocol, which allows individuals to take a complaint to the UN Human Rights Committee.
 This data is important, because the criminalisation of consensual sexual conduct between adult males is a breach of the ICCPR.
 This was established unequivocally by the UN Human Rights Committee in its landmark decision in Toonen v Australia.

 A large number of countries have laws that criminalise homosexuality.
-In fact, homosexuality is currently considered a crime in 77 countries.
-Forty of these countries are part of the Commonwealth, suggesting that the criminalisation of homosexuality maybe a legacy of the British Empire.
+In fact, homosexuality is currently considered a crime in 75 countries.
+Thirty-eight of these countries are part of the Commonwealth, suggesting that the criminalisation of homosexuality maybe a legacy of the British Empire.

 While the majority of countries that criminalise homosexuality do so via legislation, there are several where it is the application of Sharia Law that leads to such an outcome.